uaqq/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Specifies tablespaces in which to create temporary files for purposes such as large data set sorting.
 This setting takes precedence over `temp_tablespaces` for temporary files.

 The value is a comma-separated list of tablespace names.
 When the list contains more than one tablespace name, Greenplum chooses a random list member each time it creates a temporary file.
 An exception applies within a transaction, where successively created temporary files are placed in successive tablespaces from the list.
-If the selected element of the list is an empty string, Greenplum automatically falls back to tablespaces specified `temp_tablespaces`.
+If the selected element of the list is an empty string, Greenplum automatically falls back to tablespaces specified in `temp_tablespaces`.
 If `temp_tablespaces` is empty, Greenplum uses the default tablespace of the current database instead.</p>

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|